HarperDB/documentation/docs/reference/resource.md

 	}
 }
 ```
 Likewise the get, put, delete, subscribe, and connect methods all have static equivalents.
 There is also a `static search()` method for specifically handling `static get()` with query parameters.

-The Resource class also has static methods that mirror the instance methods with an initial argument that is the id of the resource instance to act on, and and by default call the instance methods.
-Generally static methods are the preferred way to interact with resources and call them from application code.
-These methods are available on user Resource classes and tables.
+By default, these mirrored Resource static methods default call the instance methods.
+Again, generally static methods are the preferred way to interact with resources and call them from application code.
+These methods are available on all user Resource classes and tables.

 ## `transact(callback: (transactionalTable) => any): Promise`
 This executes the callback in a transaction, passing a transactional version of the table, where all the interactions with the table will be accessed or written through a transaction.
 This returns a promise for when the transaction has committed.
 The callback itself may be asynchronous (return a promise), allowing for asynchronous activity within the transaction.
 This is useful for starting a transaction when your code is not already running with a transaction (from an HTTP request handlers, a transaction will typically already be started).
 For example, if we wanted to run an action on a timer that periodically loads data, we could ensure that the data is loaded in single transactions like this (note that HDB is multi-threaded and if we do a timer-based job, we very likely want it to only run in one thread):